abbycole/food_graphlan/readme.txt

 # bash run.sh

 # thoughts for further development
-Really need to flesh out the lower levels of the tree so that they are more detailed What is the best way to do this?
-It’s going to require some manual curation, obviously Add more L2 categories
-Should the tree only contain items that are in the dataset?
+# Should the tree only contain items that are in the dataset?